The question the Holland Codes answers may not be, “Are you intelligent?” but rather,

-The model goes one step further and applies it to our career preferences, highlighting that as our career is an expression of our personality, we will be the most satisfied and successful in careers that match our personalities.
+The model goes one step further and applies it to our career preferences.
+As our career is an expression of our personality, we will be most satisfied in careers that match our personality.

 The model also has empirical exploration and backing to support the six personality types, and their application to the occupational environment.
 It does need a bit more exploration on matching the types in the correct career to satisfaction, but the interest in the model is growing and this will come.